AdamsMao/PCcrawler/README.md

-A PC crawler powered by python and scrapy.
+A simple crawler powered by python and scrapy.